Impact of the Gaza War (2008–2009): Economic infrastructure

 Extensive destruction was caused to commercial enterprises and to public infrastructure.
 According to Palestinian industrialists, 219 factories were destroyed or severely damaged during the Israeli military operation.
 Of the three per cent of industrial capacity that was still operating after the 18-month Israeli blockade, much has now been destroyed.
 The biggest Palestinian food-processing plant, Alweyda was devastated, as were both Abu Eida, the largest ready-mixed concrete producer, with four factories demolished, and the Al Badr flour mills, with the biggest storage facilities in the Strip.
 All three had close and long-standing contact with Israeli partner firms and suppliers.
 The owners stated that they see this as part of an economic war to make Gaza dependent on Israel.

-According to the World Food Programme, between 35-60 percent of the agriculture industry has been damaged by the Israeli military operation.
+According to the World Food Programme, between 35 and 60 percent of the agriculture industry has been damaged by the Israeli military operation.
 The Food and Agriculture Organization estimates that 13,000 families who depend directly on farming, herding and fishing have suffered significant damage to their livelihoods.